Religion and Worldviews

 Implementation

-We use the Kent Agreed Syllabus to plan our teaching and coverage of Religion and Worldviews and we use Understanding Christianity and NATRE resources for our planning and teaching of Christianity.
-Children develop their own thinking and their understanding of Christianity, as a contribution to their understanding of the world and their own experience within it.
+We use the Kent Agreed Syllabus to plan the teaching and coverage of Religion and Worldviews, alongside Understanding Christianity, RDBE planning, and NATRE resources to support our planning and teaching of Christianity.
+Through this, children develop their own thinking and deepen their understanding of Christianity, helping them to make sense of the world and their own experiences within it.

-In Reception and Key Stage One, children will encounter a range of World Faith Stories, including the exploration of Christianity and Judaism, faith stories from Islam and an introduction to Humanism.
-In Key Stage Two, children will also encounter Sikhism, Hinduism, Islam and Humanism.
-See our RE curriculum overview for more details.
+In Reception and Key Stage One, children encounter a range of world faith stories, including Christianity and Judaism, faith stories from Islam, and an introduction to Humanism.
+In Key Stage Two, children also study Sikhism, Hinduism, Islam and Humanism.
+Please see our RE curriculum overview for more details.

-Religion and Worldviews is taught weekly in all classes, hourly in Key Stage One, and 90 minutes in Key Stage Two.
+Religion and Worldviews is taught weekly in all classes across Key Stages.

-To ensure our curriculum is accessible to all of our children, we use a range of adaptive teaching strategies which are outlined below.
+To ensure our curriculum is accessible to all children, we use a range of adaptive teaching strategies, which are outlined below.

 adaptive teaching strategies re final.pdf